zwbetz-gh/zwbetz/content/blog/add-your-account-as-a-sudoer-on-mac/index.md

 ---
-title: "Add your account as a sudoer on Mac"
+title: "Add Your Account as a Sudoer on Mac"
 date: 2019-04-17T11:54:33-05:00
 toc: false
 ---